tmenguy/ha-solcast-solar/ADVOPTIONS.md

 An information message will be logged whenever the `automated_dampening_no_delta_adjustment` setting disagrees with the overall best error results.
 This happens if `automated_dampening_no_delta_adjustment` is `true` but a delta adjusted model performs better, or if it is `false` but a model without delta adjustment achieves a lower error.

-**Key: "automated_dampening_adaptive_model_ape_selection"**

-Possible values: `-1`..`100` (default 10)

-When adaptive modelling determines the "best" intervals to use it selects either a "percentile" absolute percentage error value, or the mean absolute percentage error (MAPE).
-To determine a "percentile" error for a dampening configuration the daily errors are listed in increasing order and the "percentile" value is derived from that list.
-For example if there were 20 days of dampening history the 30th percentile would correspond to the 6th lowest error from the last 20 days.
-These "percentile" or MAPE values are then compared for each dampening configuration and the configuration with the lowest value is selected.

-A lower "percentile" figure will prioritise the dampening configurations that give the lowest errors when the configuration performs well at the possible expense of more divergence on other days.
-A higher "percentile" will prioritise a more consistent alignment even if the lowest errors for that configuration aren't quite as low as for some other configurations.

-By default, a 10th percentile is selected, but any percentile or a mean absolute percentage error (MAPE, `-1`) may be utilised.

 **Key: "automated_dampening_adaptive_model_exclude"**

 Possible values: list of dictionaries {`model`, `delta`} (default `[]`, with `delta` optional, `model` being mandatory)